 Wellbeing and mental health support package for social care staff

 The government have developed an emotional, psychological and practical support package for all adult social care staff during the COVID-19 response.
 The support package currently includes free access to several health and wellbeing apps, guidance on supporting your wellbeing and a bereavement and trauma support line run by Hospice UK.
-The Samaritans have launched a dedicated staff support helpline for all adult social care staff, providing confidential listening and signposting to other sources of support..
+The Samaritans have launched a dedicated staff support helpline for all adult social care staff, providing confidential listening and signposting to other sources of support.

 Here is how you can access these resources: